Koromix/rygel/web/koromix.dev/pages/libhs.md

 # Build

-Just [download libhs.h](https://github.com/Koromix/libraries) from the GitHub repository.
+Just [download libhs.h](https://codeberg.org/Koromix/libraries) from the Codeberg repository.
 This file provides both the interface and the implementation.
 To instantiate the implementation, `#define HS_IMPLEMENTATION` in *ONE* source file, before including libhs.h.

 libhs depends on **a few OS-provided libraries** that you need to link: